-1 the flight path of, an aircraft in the airspace juris- 2 diction of the United States; 3 (2) the number of civil or criminal enforcement 4 actions taken by the Federal Aviation Administra- 5 tion, Department of Transportation, or Department 6 of Justice with regard to the incidents described in 7 paragraph (1), including the amount of the civil or 8 criminal penalties imposed on violators; 9 (3) the resolution of any incidents that did not 10 result in a civil or criminal enforcement action; and 11 (4) any actions the Department of Transpor- 12 tation or Department of Justice has taken on its 13 own, or in conjunction with other Federal agencies 14 or local law enforcement agencies, to deter the type 15 of activity described in paragraph (1).
-16 (b) Civil Penalties.-The Administrator shall re- 17 vise the maximum civil penalty that may be imposed on 18 an individual who aims the beam of a laser pointer at an 19 aircraft in the airspace jurisdiction of the United States, 20 or at the flight path of such an aircraft, to be \$25,000.
+110 1 the flight path of, an aircraft in the airspace juris- 2 diction of the United States; 3 (2) the number of civil or criminal enforcement 4 actions taken by the Federal Aviation Administra- 5 tion, Department of Transportation, or Department 6 of Justice with regard to the incidents described in 7 paragraph (1), including the amount of the civil or 8 criminal penalties imposed on violators; 9 (3) the resolution of any incidents that did not 10 result in a civil or criminal enforcement action; and 11 (4) any actions the Department of Transpor- 12 tation or Department of Justice has taken on its 13 own, or in conjunction with other Federal agencies 14 or local law enforcement agencies, to deter the type 15 of activity described in paragraph (1).
+16 (b) CIVIL PENALTIES.-The Administrator shall re- 17 vise the maximum civil penalty that may be imposed on 18 an individual who aims the beam of a laser pointer at an 19 aircraft in the airspace jurisdiction of the United States, 20 or at the flight path of such an aircraft, to be \$25,000.
 21 SEC.
 2311.
 HELICOPTER AIR AMBULANCE OPERATIONS 22 DATA AND REPORTS.
+23 (a) IN CENERAL Not later than 1 year after the icopter air ambulance industry stakeholders, shall assess the availability of information to the general public related to the location of heliports and helipads used by heli copters providing air ambulance services, including helipads and helipads outside of those listed as part of any existing databases of Airport Master Record (5010) forms.

-23 (a) In General.-Not later than 1 year after the 24 date of enactment of this Act, the Administrator of the 25 Federal Aviation Administration, in collaboration with hel-
+(a) IN GENERAL.-Not later than 1 year after the 24 date of enactment of this Act, the Administrator of the 25 Federal Aviation Administration, in collaboration with hel-

-1 icopter air ambulance industry stakeholders, shall assess 2 the availability of information to the general public related 3 to the location of heliports and helipads used by heli- 4 copters providing air ambulance services, including 5 helipads and helipads outside of those listed as part of 6 any existing databases of Airport Master Record (5010) 7 forms.
-8 (b) Requirements.-Based on the assessment 9 under subsection (a), the Administrator shall- 10 (1) update, as necessary, any existing guidance 11 on what information is included in the current data- 12 bases of Airport Master Record (5010) forms to in- 13 clude information related to heliports and helipads 14 used by helicopters providing air ambulance services; 15 or 16 (2) develop, as appropriate and in collaboration 17 with helicopter air ambulance industry stakeholders, 18 a new database of heliports and helipads used by 19 helicopters providing air ambulance services.
-20 (c) Reports.- 21 (1) Assessment.-Not later than 30 days 22 after the date the assessment under subsection (a) 23 is complete, the Administrator shall submit to the 24 appropriate committees of Congress a report on the 25 assessment, including any recommendations on how
+8 (b) REQUIREMENTS.-Based on the assessment9 under subsection (a), the Administrator shall-

+(1) update, as necessary, any existing guidance on what information is included in the current databases of Airport Master Record (5010) forms to include information related to heliports and helipads used by helicopters providing air ambulance services; or

+(2) develop, as appropriate and in collaboration with helicopter air ambulance industry stakeholders, a new database of heliports and helipads used by helicopters providing air ambulance services.

+20 (c) Reports.-

+(1) ASSESSMENT.-Not later than 30 days after the date the assessment under subsection (a) is complete, the Administrator shall submit to the appropriate committees of Congress a report on the assessment, including any recommendations on how

 1 to make information related to the location of heli- 2 ports and helipads used by helicopters providing air 3 ambulance services available to the general public.
-4 (2) Implementation.-Not later than 30 days 5 after completing action under paragraph (1) or 6 paragraph (2) of subsection (b), the Administrator 7 shall submit to the appropriate committees of Con- 8 gress a report on the implementation of that action.
+4 (2) IMPLEMENTATION.-Not later than 30 days 5 after completing action under paragraph (1) or 6 paragraph (2) of subsection (b), the Administrator 7 shall submit to the appropriate committees of Con- 8 gress a report on the implementation of that action.
 9 (d) Incident and Accident Data.-Section 44731 10 is amended- 11 (1) in subsection (a)- 12 (A) in the matter preceding paragraph (1), 13 by striking "not later than 1 year after the date 14 of enactment of this section, and annually 15 thereafter" and inserting "annually"; 16 (B) in paragraph (2), by striking "flights 17 and hours flown, by registration number, dur- 18 ing which helicopters operated by the certificate 19 holder were providing helicopter air ambulance 20 services" and inserting "hours flown by the hel- 21 icopters operated by the certificate holder"; 22 (C) in paragraph (3)- 23 (i) by striking "of flight" and insert- 24 ing "of patients transported and the num- 25 ber of patient transport";